-- DT-29 is located at 3227 North Broadway Street and covers approximately 0.47 acres (1,900 m2). - 16 The property includes two adjoining buildings with a covered bay and a hoist along the western - side of the property.
-More than 90 percent of the property is paved with asphalt and the - remainder, a 20-ft-by-80-ft (6.1-m-by-24.4-m) section on the north, is covered with gravel. - 19 Outdoor areas are used for parking and storage, and the property slopes gently from northwest to - 20 southeast. - 21 Land use at DT-29 is commercial/industrial. - 22 Accessible soil at DT-29 was remediated pursuant to the 1998 ROD.
-During the remediation of - accessible soil, approximately 51 bank cubic yards (approximately 40 m3) of contaminated soil - 24 were excavated from the southeast corner of the property and loaded into rail cars and shipped to - a properly permitted out-of-state disposal facility.
-The remedial actions conducted at DT-29, - along with the subsequent evaluations and findings are documented by USACE (2005) in the - 27 Post-Remedial Action Report for the Accessible Soils within the St. Louis Downtown Site - 28 Midtown Garage Vicinity Property (DT-29), Revision 0.
-The Post Remedial Action Report and - 29 Final Status Survey Evaluation for the Accessible Soils at this property indicate that the - accessible areas meet the 1998 ROD remediation goals and achieve an acceptable risk. - 31 The inaccessible soil areas remaining at DT-29 are located beneath the buildings at the property. - 32 Of the two buildings and the covered bay, only one was constructed prior to MED/AEC - activities.
-GWSs conducted as part of the FSSE in 2004 showed most areas of DT-29 to be at - 34 background levels except for the isolated area in the southeastern corner of the property which - 35 was subsequently remediated.
-Because the property was not used for MED/AEC operations and - 36 the available inaccessible soil data showed no concentrations above radiological screening - 37 criteria, the inaccessible soil and structures at DT-29 were classified as non-impacted in the RI - WP.
-However, a later comparison of inaccessible soil data with USEPA's risk-based radiological - 39 PRGs during the RI/BRA indicated exceedances of the PRGs, and the property was further - evaluated for human health risks.
+DT-29 is located at 3227 North Broadway Street and covers approximately 0.47 acres (1,900 m2).

+The property includes two adjoining buildings with a covered bay and a hoist along the western side of the property.
+More than 90 percent of the property is paved with asphalt and the remainder, a 20-ft-by-80-ft (6.1-m-by-24.4-m) section on the north, is covered with gravel.
+Outdoor areas are used for parking and storage, and the property slopes gently from northwest to southeast.

+Land use at DT-29 is commercial/industrial.

+Accessible soil at DT-29 was remediated pursuant to the 1998 ROD.
+During the remediation of accessible soil, approximately 51 bank cubic yards (approximately 40 m3) of contaminated soil were excavated from the southeast corner of the property and loaded into rail cars and shipped to a properly permitted out-of-state disposal facility.
+The remedial actions conducted at DT-29, along with the subsequent evaluations and findings are documented by the USACE (2005) in the Post-Remedial Action Report for the Accessible Soils within the St. Louis Downtown Site Midtown Garage Vicinity Property (DT-29), Revision 0.
+The Post-Remedial Action Report and FSSE for the Accessible Soils at this property indicate that the accessible areas meet the 1998 ROD remediation goals and achieve an acceptable risk.

+The inaccessible soil areas remaining at DT-29 are located beneath the buildings at the property.
+Of the two buildings and the covered bay, only one was constructed prior to MED/AEC activities.
+GWSs conducted as part of the FSSE in 2004 showed most areas of DT-29 to be at background levels except for the isolated area in the southeastern corner of the property which was subsequently remediated.
+Because the property was not used for MED/AEC operations and the available inaccessible soil data showed no concentrations above radiological screening criteria, the inaccessible soil and structures at DT-29 were classified as non-impacted in the RI WP.
+However, a later comparison of inaccessible soil data with the USEPA's risk-based radiological PRGs during the RI/BRA indicated exceedances of the PRGs, and the property was further evaluated for human health risks.
 These RI/BRA risk results are presented in Section 5.2.